 In the food and agriculture processing industry, the lack of real-time visibility into production processes has left plants consuming more raw ingredients and energy than necessary, while producing inconsistent batches.
 With AI, operators now have the data, processing power and speed to predict, detect and rectify costly operational challenges across highly complex and dynamic production processes.

-To learn more about how AI and machine learning accelerates operational improvements in the food and agriculture processing industry, download the whitepaper here.
+To learn more about how AI and machine learning accelerates operational improvements in the food and agriculture processing industry, download the industry paper here.